The Difference Between Therapy and Coaching

 Differences in the Structure of the Sessions

 Another basic difference between coaching and therapy is how the sessions are structured.
 While therapy sessions depend on a client's needs, along with the particular therapy that a therapist uses, coaching sessions are more concerned with moving forward and setting goals.
-Also, life coaching sessions involve asking specific questions designed to make clients discover more about themselves, while therapy sessions entail asking questions that are more open-ended.
+Also, coaching sessions involve asking specific questions designed to help clients discover more about themselves, while therapy sessions entail asking questions that are more open-ended.